SeppoT/TrainingManager/README.md

 3) run database and api tests: runtests.bat (or just pytest)

-External libraries used : JQuery and Bootstrap (both in src\static folder)
+External libraries/software used : JQuery and Bootstrap (both in src\static folder) , SQLAlchemy, Flask

 Free images used from pixabay.com